Emmy Awards 2022: See the full list of winners – KION546

 By Scottie Andrew, CNN

-The 74th Emmy Awards, celebrating the best in television, will presented Monday.
+The 74th Emmy Awards, celebrating the best in television, are being presented.

-See below for the full list of nominees.
-Winners will be updated throughout the night.
+See below for the full list of winners, which is being updated throughout the night.

 Outstanding drama series